gor181/sql-course/chapter1.md

 `@hint`
-this is a just simple hint
+aathis is a just simple hint

 `@possible_answers`
 - first